geee05/Ethereum-Analysis/README.md

 # Prophet-Library
-Facebook Prophet is an open-source additive regressive algorithm for generating time-series models that is best suited for time series that have several seasonality.
-This project focuses on analyzing the trend &amp; seasonality of opening prices of Ethereum.
+Fbprophet is a widely used time series forecasting model.
+The model works well with seasonality and automatically detects changes and patterns in trends by selecting change points from the data.
+This project focuses on analyzing the trend and seasonality of opening prices of Ethereum, the second largest cryptocurrency by market capitalization.
+Subsequently we forecast the prices for the following year and attempt to predict the price for the next day.